Introduction to Assessment Appeals (Abatements)

 If the Assessors have not responded by July 1st or you’re dissatisfied with the Board of Assessors decision regarding your application, or you may exercise one (and only one) of the following options.

 OPTION 1: You may appeal to the State of New Hampshire Board of Tax and Land Appeals, in writing on or before September 1st.
 An application fee will be required.
-For more information, including forms and contact information, please visit their website at http://webster.state.nh.us/btla.
+For more information, including forms and contact information, please visit the State of New Hampshire Board of Tax and Land Appeals website.

 OPTION 2: You may appeal by written petition, on or before September 1st, to the Hillsborough County Superior Court, Northern District, 300 Chestnut Street, Manchester, NH 03101, Telephone Number (603) 669-7410.